AndrewLuther/AndrewLuther/README.md

 - I’m interested in Software Development, Electronic Music, and Music Transcription
 - I’m a Computer Science Master's student at York University.
 I have finished all coursework, and am currently finishing up my thesis.
 - My current research interest involves the evaluation of various automatic music transcription (AMT) models.
-- How to reach me: email andrewgluther(at)gmail.com
+- Feel free to reach out at andrewgluther(at)gmail.com